 The Morton Award (£5,000) is for artists working in a lens-based media in Scotland.
 The award is funded by The Morton Charitable Trust and administered by the Royal Scottish Academy and consists of:

 - Monetary award to research, develop and produce a new body of work in a lens-based medium

-- Exhibition of completed work at the RSA Annual Exhibition in 2019
+- Exhibition of selected completed work at the Royal Scottish Academy in 2021

-- Acquisition of work into the RSA Permanent Collection; ‘A Recognised Collection of National Significance to Scotland’.
+- Acquisition of work into the prestigious RSA Permanent Collections.

 - Artists must be working in a lens-based media (includes digital & analogue photography, film and video)

 - Artists must have been born in Scotland or have studied at a Scottish art school or have been resident in Scotland for at least 3 years.